nicolejoseph/Adversarial-Autoencoder/README.md

 training and optimizing the discriminator to tell the difference between samples drawn from the prior distribution and samples drawn from the encoder distribution (real vs fake input).
 ## Fitting to a Guassian Distribution
 The functions we coded ensure that the encoder outputs to follow a known prior distribution (in this case, it's Guassian).
 Therefore, we get continuous data in the latent space; the code is evenly distributed over the prior distribution.
-To demonstrate this, we produced a scatter plot of the latent space distribution.
+To demonstrate this, we produced a scatter plot of the latent space distribution, shown below.
 We also plotted the manifold of the adversarial autoencoder.

 Please refer to the technical report, above, for a more comprehensive look at how this project was developed!